Wikignometry/bridge-buddy/README.md

 ## How to run

 The code is run from the 'main.py'.
-Downloading the files

 The 'media' folder should contain the following files:
 * button_click.wav